markmoraes/charliecloud/doc/dev.rst

   will catch changes in upstream layers or metadata, but (importantly) not the image name or tags.

-  We store the unpacked image as a single layer, even if the repository image contains multiple layers, so that we don't need to manage upstream layers in our tree.
+  We store the unpacked image as a single layer.
+A layer is represented by a single filesytem tree.
+Even if the repository image contains multiple layers, so that we don't need to manage upstream layers in our tree.
 (This may change in the future.)